waitzShigoto/kc_blog/content/en/2020-11-30-android-kt-inline.markdown

 ---
 layout: post
+title: >-
-title: "【Android/Kotlin】Quickly Master the Three Keywords: inline / noinline / crossinline!"
+  【Android/Kotlin】Quickly Master the Three Keywords: inline / noinline /
+  crossinline!
-date: 2020-11-30 21:01:43 +0800
+date: '2020-11-30 21:01:43 +0800'
 image: cover/android-kt-inline-1.png
-tags: [Android]
+tags:
+  - Android
-categories: Kotlin
+categories: ProgrammingLang
+excerpt: >-
-excerpt: "In Kotlin programming, inline, noinline, and crossinline are common keywords.
-These keywords can be used in function declarations to modify the behavior of functions in different ways, thereby affecting the way the code runs and its performance."
+  In Kotlin programming, inline, noinline, and crossinline are common keywords.
+  These keywords can be used in function declarations to modify the behavior of functions in different ways, thereby affecting the way the code runs and its performance.
 ---

 ## Introduction